onthebusiness/harelang.org/content/tutorial.md

 <a href="/tutorials/dependencies" class="tutorial-link">Using dependencies</a>

-### Writing Hare libraries
+### Using and writing Hare libraries

-How to prepare your codebase as a library for other Hare programmers to use.
+How to prepare your codebase as a library for other Hare programmers to use, or use libraries others have developed.

 <a href="/tutorials/libraries" class="tutorial-link">Writing hare libraries</a>